Bolo101/Blockchain/ultimateLearning/chainlink/notes.md

 3. **Aggregator Contract**: Chainlink-managed smart contract that receives periodic updates from the decentralized oracle network, stores aggregated data onchain, and makes it publicly accessible and verifiable

 The system is designed to provide reliable, transparent access to external data while maintaining upgradeability and uninterrupted service for applications that depend on this information.

+Price feeds are a specific type of data feeds.
+They only relay price data for assets such as cryptocurrencies, commodities and so on.